Honor-related violence in Sweden: Female genital mutilation

 In 1982, Sweden was the first western country in the world to explicitly prohibit genital mutilation.
 It is punishable by up to six years in prison, and in 1999 the Government extended the law to include procedures performed abroad.
 General child protection laws could also be used.
-The prevalence of FGM among immigrant groups in Sweden is unknown, but there have been 46 cases of suspected genital mutilation since the law was introduced in 1982, and two convictions, according to a report published in 2011 by the National Centre for Knowledge on Men's Violence against Women.
+The prevalence of FGM among immigrant groups in Sweden is unknown, but by 2011 there had been 46 cases of suspected genital mutilation since the law was introduced in 1982, and two convictions, according to a report published that year by the National Centre for Knowledge on Men's Violence against Women.

 The National Board of Health and Welfare has estimated that up to 38,000 women living in Sweden may have been the victims of FGM.
 This calculation is based on UNICEF estimates on prevalence rates in Africa, and refer to FGM carried out before arriving in Sweden.
+The Ministry of Health and Social Affairs launched an action plan against FGM in 2003, which included giving courses to African women and men, who are now working as health advisors and influencing the public opinion among their fellow countrymen.
 In 2014, a Somali-born national coordinator at the County Administrative Board of Östergötland said the problem is not actively being pursued by authorities and the issue is avoided for fear of being perceived as racist or as stigmatising minority ethnic groups.
-The Ministry of Health and Social Affairs launched an action plan against FGM in 2003, which included giving courses to African women and men, who are now working as health advisors and influencing the public opinion among their fellow countrymen.